SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_runningjob.md

-## Running Simualtion Jobs
+## Running Simulation Jobs

-Before running simualtion, you may need to click the button "Import Extra Files into Job" to add extra file into the simualtion job.
-In this example, we don't need importint extra files
+Before running simulation, you may need to click the button "Import Extra Files into Job" to add extra file into the simulation job.
+In this example, we don't need important extra files

 **To run a simulation job:**